CodingCellist/codingcellist.github.io/content/en/post/media-i-enjoyed-2023/index.md

 with a dock, wireless mouse+keyboard, and an external DVD/BluRay drive, it even works as a media PC.
-Sure, you're not going to play competitive Counter Strike or DotA2 on it, but for everything else, it's fantastic and runs any game I've thrown at it surprisingly well (and definitely at playable quality).
+Sure, you're not going to play competitive Counter Strike or DotA2 on it, but for everything else, it's fantastic and runs any game I've thrown at it surprisingly well.

-And here are some games I played on it:
+And here are some games I played on it and enjoyed:

 ### Sayonara Wild Hearts